-The wireless Smoke Detector can be used in conjunction with the PC5132 Wireless Receiver to include wireless smoke detection.
-The unit comes with six 'AA' batteries.
+The wireless motion detector can be used with the PC5132 wireless receiver to provide any of four detection patterns with high traffic shutdown and adjustible sensitivity.
+The unit comes with two lithium EL123AP batteries.

-WLS907 Wireless Slimline Universal Transmitter
+WLS907NB Wireless Universal Transmitter

-The wireless Slimline Universal Transmitter can be used with the PC5132 Wireless Receiver to add wireless door or window contacts in a smaller package.
-The unit comes with three 'AAA' batteries and has built-in contacts.
+The wireless universal transmitter can be used with the PC5132 wireless receiver to add wireless door or window contacts.
+The unit comes with three AAA batteries and has built-in contacts.